 Each Salesforce organization has a limited number of API calls.
 Each Salesforce organization can be integrated with several applications at a time—ScheduleOnce may just be one of many applications talking with your Salesforce account.
-This limited number of API calls per Salesforce organization is made available every 24 hours and that number depends on your contract with Salesforce (see Figure 2).
+This limited number of API calls per Salesforce organization is made available every 24 hours.
+The number of API calls depends on your contract with Salesforce.

 If you have exceeded the API call limit for your Salesforce account, the ScheduleOnce connector for Salesforce will not be able to make API calls to your Salesforce account and connected Users will not be able to accept bookings.

 In your Salesforce account, you should check the API Usage limit across your third-party applications and adjust your settings.
 Go to the Setup page, then select Platform tools -> Environments -> System Overview.
 Learn more about System Overview: API Usage

 There are many ways in which ScheduleOnce bookings can update Salesforce.
-For example, some bookings may be made with existing Salesforce contacts and not create new records, while others can be made with leads and create the new lead records in Salesforce.
-Since most Salesforce organizations have a wide range of required fields and validation rules, these rules can block specific booking scenarios and not allow creation of new records in Salesforce.
+For example, some bookings may be made with existing Salesforce contacts and not create new records, while others can be made with Leads and create new Lead records in Salesforce.
+Since most Salesforce organizations have a wide range of required fields and validation rules, these rules may block specific booking scenarios and not allow creation of new records in Salesforce.

-When validation errors are encountered and records cannot be created, you need to pinpoint the validation problem by identifying the Booking pages and Salesforce standard objects that are affected.
-In this case, you should first check the Field validation step of the Salesforce connector setup wizard.
+When validation errors are encountered, you need to pinpoint the validation problem by identifying the Booking pages and Salesforce standard objects that are affected.
+In this case, you should first check the Field validation step of the Salesforce connector setup process.
 Then you should check if you have custom fields that are universally required in Salesforce and not supported by the integration.

-Check the Field validation step of the Salesforce connector setup wizard:
+Check the Field validation step of the Salesforce connector setup process

 You might have recently added universally required custom fields to the affected Salesforce object.
-When these fields are supported field types in the Salesforce integration and do not have a Salesforce default value, they will appear in the Field validation step of the Salesforce connector wizard.
+When these fields are supported field types in the Salesforce integration and do not have a Salesforce default value, they will appear in the Field validation step of the Salesforce connector setup process.

-The only solution to this is to set these fields as non-mandatory for the affected Salesforce object or to set a default value in Salesforce.
-If you cannot associate a default value for these fields in Salesforce and still want these fields to be required fields for manual entry, you can make these fields required on the page layout.
-Learn more about Page layouts
+The only solution to this is to set these fields as non-mandatory for the affected Salesforce object, or to set a default value in Salesforce.
+If you cannot associate a default value for these fields in Salesforce and still want these fields to be required fields for manual entry, you can make these fields required on the Page Layout of the object.
+Learn more about Page Layouts

-If you’re still seeing issues, please contact us and we will be happy to assist you.
+If you’re still seeing issues, please contact us and we'll be happy to assist you.